nitya/BUILD25-LAB333/docs/index.md

 1. GitHub Account - you can [signup](https://github.com/signup) for free.
 1. Azure Account - you can [signup](https://github.com/signup) for free.
-1. Familiarity with Python programming & Ju[yter notebooks
+1. Familiarity with Python programming & Jupyter notebooks
 1. Familiarity with VS Code editors & commandline usage
 1. Familiarity with Generative AI applications and concepts